richb-hanover/OpenWrtScripts/README.md

 * -t | --time: Duration for how long each direction's test should run - (default - 60 seconds)
 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -n | --number: Number of simultaneous sessions (default - 5 sessions)
+* -i | --idle: Don't send traffic, only measure idle latency

 The output shows separate (one-way) download and upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
 The tool also displays the percent packet loss.
 The example below shows two measurements, bad and good.

+The Idle test uses the same process to measure latency of the line, but without any additional traffic from this script.
+It runs for the specified --time.

 On the left is a test run without SQM.
 Note that the latency gets huge (greater than 5 seconds), meaning that network performance would be terrible for anyone else using the network.